shogun-hearth/hajimari/README.md

 ###  **hajimari (始まり)**  _/.n/_ -- beginnings

+> This repository maintains the component library for Hearth's web (and eventually mobile) app and overall style guide.
+Hajimari is built following atomic design system guidelines.

-> Made with ❤️ with `npm` and `react typescript`, leveraging `MUI` for building and styling components.
+Made with ❤️ with `npm` and `react typescript`, leveraging `MUI` for creating and styling components.
 We use [`rollup`](https://rollupjs.org/guide/en/) to bundle our JS modules.
 (Configured with the help of this handy-dandy [article](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe) about publishing react component libraries)

-> This repository maintains the component library for Hearth's web (and eventually mobile) app and overall style guide.
-Hajimari follows atomic design system guidelines.

 ---